-Companies in the market for a chief digital officer should start by taking stock of their digital risks and opportunities and the ability of current leadership to develop and launch an effective digital business model.
-Researchers from MIT Sloan School of Management have recommended that companies ask themselves the following basic questions:
+Companies in the market for a chief digital officer should take stock of their digital risks and opportunities and the ability of current leadership to develop and launch an effective digital business model.
+Researchers from MIT Sloan School of Management have recommended that companies ask themselves the following questions about their digital capabilities:

 - What is the level of digital threat facing your organization?
 (Who are your new online competitors?
 How do you compare with the digital leader in your industry?)

-- If your current business model is under threat, what is the right digital model for your company?
-(Do you focus on operational efficiency or customer experience?)
+- If your business model is under threat, what is the right digital model for your company?
+(Do you focus on operational efficiency or CX?)

 - How can the digital era help your company?
 (Does mobile give you a new way to connect to customers?
 Can IoT be used to improve customer service?
 How can AI optimize product recommendations?)

-- What muscles do you need to develop to deliver on digital dexterity?
-(Do you need to partner with other companies or industries?
+- What do you need to develop to deliver on digital dexterity?
+(Should you partner with other companies or industries?
 Build your analytics capability?)

-- Do you have the leadership in place to pull this off?
+- Do you have the leadership skills in place to achieve this?

-The CDO, CIO and CTO can all play a direct role in digital transformation.
-Traditionally, the chief information officer has focused on running an organization's internal IT infrastructure and services, while the CTO keeps abreast of emerging technologies, manages client relations, and creates policies and procedures that use technology to improve products and services delivered to customers.
-The chief digital officer role was created to be more outward-focused, looking at the people, processes and technology needed to create digital advantage and improve the customer experience.
+The CDO, CIO and CTO all play direct roles in digital transformation.
+Traditionally, the chief information officer has focused on running an organization's internal IT infrastructure and services.
+The CTO keeps abreast of emerging technologies, manages client relations, and creates policies and procedures that use technology to improve products and services delivered to customers.
+The chief digital officer role was created to be more outward-focused, looking at the people, processes and technology needed to create digital advantages and improve the CX.

-Over time, there has been a blurring of the role of the CIO, CTO and CDO.
-In fact, the CDO is sometimes referred to as chief digital information officer (CDIO).
-For that matter, the blurred lines can extend to chief digital officers, chief data officers and chief analytics officers when defining their roles.
-Depending on the industry and the size of the company, many of these roles can be combined into one title.
+Over time, there has been a blurring of the role of the CIO with those of the CTO and CDO.
+In fact, the CDO is sometimes referred to as chief digital information officer.
+For that matter, the blurred lines can extend to chief data officers and chief analytics officers when defining their roles.
+Depending on the industry and the size of the company, many of these roles might be combined into one title.